Hope of Israel Ministries (Ecclesia of YEHOVAH):

-6. The chopped liver is best made a day ahead, and the matzo balls are less prone to mistakes causing toughness if made the day before.
+6. The chopped liver is best made a day ahead, and the unleavened bread balls are less prone to mistakes causing toughness if made the day before.

-7. The matzo for the stuffing can be broken up ahead of time, the kharoset also.
+7. The unleavened bread for the stuffing can be broken up ahead of time, the kharoset also.

-8. This way, the cook(s) have only the vegetable to cook, the chicken or beef to roast, the suffing to mix and bake, and the cake topping to prepare on the day of the seder, besides the actual last minute preparation and serving of the dinner.
+8. This way, the cook(s) have only the vegetable to cook, the chicken or beef to roast, the stuffing to mix and bake, and the cake topping to prepare on the day of the Seder, besides the actual last minute preparation and serving of the dinner.